Jaeyong-Cho/Dragon-Brain/GUI_GUIDE.md

 The Dragon Brain GUI provides an intuitive interface for analyzing markdown file similarity with three main panels:

 ### 1. Left Panel - Target File Content
-- Displays the complete content of your target file
+- Displays and **allows editing** of your target file
-- Read-only view with syntax highlighting
+- In-app markdown editor with edit detection
+- **Real-time section tracking**: Shows which section you're editing
 - Automatically loads when you select a target file
+- Changes are saved when you click the refresh button

 ### 2. Middle Panel - Results List
 - Shows all comparison files ranked by similarity